What Is Strep Throat?

-If a kid has strep throat, the doctor will give him or her medicine called an antibiotic (say: an-tye-bye-AH-tik), which will kill the strep bacteria.
+If a kid has strep throat, the doctor will give them medicine called an antibiotic (say: an-tye-bye-AH-tik) to kill the strep bacteria.
 That's good news because sometimes strep throat can get worse and cause problems with other parts of a kid's body.
-For example, untreated strep can cause arthritis (say: ar-THRY-tis) or heart problems from a disease called rheumatic (say: roo-MA-tick) fever.
+For example, untreated strep can cause kidney problems or heart problems from a disease called rheumatic (say: roo-MA-tick) fever.

 - a red throat

 - white patches or streaks on your tonsils

 Most of the time, strep will give you a sore throat, headache, stomachache, and fever.
 It probably won't give you a runny nose or cough.

 To be sure you have strep throat, your doctor may do one or two tests: